openebs/lvm-localpv/docs/persistentvolumeclaim.md

 ```

-### Selectors
+### Selectors (Optional)

 Users can bind any of retained lvm volumes to new PersistentVolumeClaim object via selector field.
+If selector and [volumeName](#volumename-optional) fields are unspecified then LVM CSI driver will provision new volume.
 Follow below steps to specify selector on PersistentVolumeClaim:

 - List the persistentvolumes(PVs) which has status Released.